Always Read the Comments

 I admit that I’m largely a reactionary blogger.
 Many of my posts are done in a spur-of-the-moment-I-think-this-is-interesting-or-I’m-ticked kind of way.
 I do have the odd reflective post that has been mulled over for a few days.
 My recent pointing to Clay’s post was the former.
 Sometimes that’s okay but other times it bites you in the you-know-where.

 I went back to Clay’s post and moved past the regular, “great post”, “I agree” stuff (not that’s all bad but just less interesting) to some challenging thought provoking writing.
 Jennifer Jones, who is easily the most prolific commenter I know, writes a wonderful, challenging comment that made me both hang my head in shame (for I was as guilty as Clay for not reading the study) but also shed light on a bigger issue.
 Brilliance.
 D’Arcy Norman, less prolific, more of a “cut to the chase” commenter, adds the pertinent information.
-Clay then respectfully admits errors, pushes back slightly but appears to be learning right in front of us and adds an Update at the top of his post alerted new … Read the rest
+Clay then respectfully admits errors, pushes back slightly but appears to be learning right in front of us and adds an Update at the top of his post alerted new readers to be sure and read the comments.
+Clay is great at engaging commenters.
+The whole conversation following the post is a great read.

 366 Days of Photos